mark-summerfield/uxf/rs/README.md

 # Rust UXF Library

-Uniform eXchange Format (UXF) is a plain text human readable optionally typed storage format.
+Uniform eXchange Format (UXF) is a plain text human readable optionally typed storage format that supports custom types.

 UXF is designed to make life easier for software developers and data designers.
 It directly competes with csv, ini, json, toml, and yaml formats.
-One key advantage of UXF is that it supports custom (i.e., user-defined) types.
+A key advantage of UXF is its support for custom (i.e., user-defined) types.
 This can result in more compact, more readable, and easier to parse data.
 And in some contexts it may prove to be a convenient alternative to sqlite or xml.

 Every `Uxf` object contains one `value` of type ``Value``: this is always a collection (a ``List``, ``Map``, or ``Table``), which may be empty or